cloud-native-toolkit/argocd-plugin-key-protect/README.md

 ### Key Protect credentials

 In order to connect with Key Protect you will need three pieces of information:

 - `IBM Cloud API Key` - an API Key that has `Reader` and `ReaderPlus` access to the Key Protect instance
 - `Key Protect region` - the region where the Key Protect instance has been deployed
 - `Key Protect instance id` - the GUID of the Key Protect instance where the secrets are stored

+The three values can be provided in a secret named `key-protect-access` in the same namespace where ArgoCD has been deployed.
+As shown above, the region and instance id values can be provided in the SecretTemplate configuration.
+Additionally, the default API Key will be used from the `cloud-access` secret if the value is not available from the `key-protect-access` secret.

 #### Get the instance id for Key Protect